 For this activity I opted to use one of the images available in Tagxedo, as I wasn't as successful in adapting an an image I use elsewhere so that it was evident as to what the shape was.
 Plus, the key fit the word choices I made.

 In the last century (!) when I was a law librarian, the library's collection consisted primarily of sets from the West Reporter system.
 One of the features of the West system is its "key number system" a classification system in which the law has been organized into major topics with hundreds of subcategories.
 To save space in printing, these were given a number called a key number.
-The key number is identified in the books with a key number and a key symbol graphic.
+The topics are identified in the books with a key number and a key symbol graphic.
 In the electronic age, one can also "key cite."

 For my word choices I used the titles of reporters and other services or publishers that I had in the collection, specifically those germane to Nebraska and Iowa.

 I enjoyed using Tagxedo.
 I've also used Wordle and did a similar word cloud to compare the two.
 I find that I've been using Tagxedo the most.

 One way I use it is as a brain-storming tool.
 When I'm stuck in a writing or research project, I'll stop for a few minutes and create some Tagxedo's of key words or ideas in my writing piece (although I may not save them).
 I'm not sure if it's because I stop and do something other than write for a bit, or because am being creative in a different way, but this often helps me get "unstuck."